pinot-contrib/pinot-docs/basics/getting-started/pushing-your-data-to-pinot.md

 mkdir -p /tmp/pinot-quick-start/rawdata
 ```

-Supported file formats are CVS, JSON, AVRO, PARQUET, THRIFT, ORC.
+Supported file formats are CSV, JSON, AVRO, PARQUET, THRIFT, ORC.
 If you don't have sample data, you can use this sample CSV.

 {% code title="/tmp/pinot-quick-start/rawdata/transcript.csv" %}
 ```bash